Albtony/gipsy-bot/README.md

 - checks bot uptime - `,,uptime`

 👨 Owner/Dev Only 👩
-- terminate the bot - `,,killbot`
+- terminates the bot - `,,killbot`
-- recompile any js file under commands directory - `,,hotload`
+- recompiles any js file under commands directory - `,,hotload`
-- check wheter you are owner or not - `,,pingmedaddy`
+- checks whether you are owner or not - `,,pingmedaddy`
 - a general function just for debugging stuff - `,,debug`